kgupta26/KafkaToJdbcBatch/readme.md

 2021-04-28 12:32:14,700 [TopicToPostgres-akka.actor.default-dispatcher-14] INFO  com.github.massmutual.poc.main.ProcessOrchestrator$ - Initiating stored procedure at batch count: 106
 ```

 The above is snapshot of what you would be seeing in the logs.
-These logs are asynchronous and it can be challenging to udnerstand the behavior and sequence of things happening.
+These logs are asynchronous and it can be challenging to understand the behavior and sequence of things happening.
 First I would like to apologize for making you read the above snippet :sweat_smile: .
 Please feel free to ignore at sight!
 However, I would like you to make a simple note.
 Look at the string

 ```scala
 2021-04-28 12:32:13,183 [TopicToPostgres-akka.actor.default-dispatcher-14] INFO  com.github.massmutual.poc.main.ProcessOrchestrator$ - total records processed 98